sruthisswaminathan06/QQQ-5Y-Risk-Performance-Dashboard-Excel/README.md

 ---

 ## 📊 Data Source
 - **QQQ daily historical prices** downloaded from Nasdaq (Historical Data page).
-[1](https://excel-tutorial.com/add-slicer-with-excel-online/)

 ---

 ## 🧰 Tools & Compatibility
-- **Microsoft Excel (web/free compatible)**
+- **Microsoft Excel**
 - Formulas + charts only (no VBA/macros)
   - Note: **Excel for the web does not support creating/running/editing VBA macros**, so this project intentionally avoids macros for maximum portability.
-[2](blob:https://www.microsoft365.com/a3ed745e-59d4-42c2-93ae-e91fc1a599fa)

 ---